hedyhli/starcli/README.md

 ## Development

-This project is still in its early development stage, contributions are not suggested but issue reporting are welcome.
-Once everything is stable, we will update this section and let your know how to contribute.
+This section is work in progress...

 ## Uses